 Admission

-See Graduate Admission Policies for general information on graduate admission to George Mason University.
-Specific information on application requirements and deadlines for the Political Science master's program may be found on the Schar website.
+Please see the Graduate Admissions Policies for general information on graduate admissions to George Mason University.
+Information specific to the accelerated master’s program may be found on the Schar School BAM website.

 To be considered for this accelerated master's program, applicants must have completed a minimum of 60 credits, including 12 GOVT credits, and have a minimum GPA of 3.50 in all coursework applied to the degree.